Richard Francis Reidy

 Richard Francis Reidy (born May 30, 1958) is an American priest of the Roman Catholic Church who has been serving as bishop for the Diocese of Norwich in Connecticut since 2025.

 Biography

 Early life

 Richard Reidy was born on May 30, 1958 in Worcester, Massachusetts.
-He graduated from the College of the Holy Cross with a Bachelor of Arts degree in political science in 1980.
-Reidy earned a Juris Doctor from Boston College Law School in 1983.
+He graduated from the College of the Holy Cross with a Bachelor of Arts degree in political science in 1980 and earned a Juris Doctor from Boston College Law School in 1983.
 Reidy practiced law at Mirick, O’Connell, DeMallie & Lougee in Massachusetts from 1983 to 1990.

 After deciding to become a priest, Reidy entered St. Mary's Seminary and University in Baltimore, Maryland.
 After one year, he went to Rome to reside at the Pontifical North American College while studying there.
 He received a Bachelor of Sacred Theology degree from the Pontifical Gregorian University and a Master of Spirituality degree from the Pontifical University of St. Thomas Aquinas.